-Needing only a draw to for Japan to qualify for World Cup 2014, everyone eyes was fixed on the match in this traditional ramen noodle shop.
-Finding the vibe intriguing, my friends and I decided to venture into this little family run ramen store tucked away at the corner of Yotsuya.
+Needing only a draw to for Japan to qualify for World Cup 2014, everyone eyes were fixed on the match in this traditional ramen noodle shop.
+Finding the vibe intriguing, my friends and I decided to venture into this little family-run ramen store tucked away at the corner of Yotsuya.

 Not knowing what`s good, I left it to my friends to take the order.
 What came next was a plate of gyoza dumplings and bowls and bowls of ramen.

-The tofu ramen was particularly intriguing because I`ve never had ramen like this before in Japan.
+The tofu ramen was particularly intriguing because I've never had ramen like this before in Japan.
 Maybe I haven’t been looking properly hmm!
-The tofu in the ramen was great; it had more of a bouncy feel, neither too mushy nor hard with a soup based that is a reminiscent of a traditional dish in Singapore called `Hor Fun`.
+The tofu in the ramen was great; it had more of a bouncy feel, neither too mushy nor hard with a soup based that is reminiscent of a traditional dish in Singapore called 'Hor Fun'.
 But overall, an interesting bowl of ramen that I will try again.